 6. Train

-Verizon’s 2021 Data Breach Investigations Report shows that 85 percent of breaches are because of a human element and 61 percent are due to misused or stolen usernames and passwords.
+Verizon’s 2023 Data Breach Investigations Report shows that 74 percent of breaches are because of a human element.
+The three main ways attackers access an organization are stolen credentials, phishing, and exploitation of vulnerabilities.

 NIST Cybersecurity Checklist

-Another approach to cybersecurity your business can follow are the security guidelines provided by the National Institute of Standards and Technology (NIST).
+Another approach to your small business’s data protection that you can follow are the security guidelines provided by the National Institute of Standards and Technology (NIST).

 The NIST Cybersecurity Framework outlines how organizations can manage and reduce their cybersecurity risk.
 It aims to protect private networks and secure confidential business data.